Esmé Stewart, 1st Duke of Lennox: Career

+Mary, Queen of Scots, saw the benefit of Esmé Stewart as a French ally in Scotland.
+In January 1582 she wrote from Sheffield to the French ambassador in London Michel de Castelnau, asking him to ensure Henry III of France supported Esmé and the restoration of the Auld Alliance.
+Lennox became involved in Mary's plans for an "Association" that would make her and James VI joint rulers in Scotland.

 In Presbyterian Scotland, the thought of a Catholic duke irked many, and Lennox had to make a choice between his Catholic faith and his loyalty to the king.
-Lennox chose the latter, who taught him the doctrines of Calvinism.
+Lennox chose the latter, who taught him the doctrines of Calvinism, a Presbyterian religion to which he converted.
 Nevertheless, the Church of Scotland remained suspicious of Lennox after his public conversion and took alarm when he had the Earl of Morton tried and beheaded on charges of treason.

 Ruthven Raid and exile

 In response, the Scottish nobles plotted to oust Lennox.
 They did so by luring James to Ruthven Castle as a guest where they kept him as a prisoner for ten months.
 The Lord Enterprisers then forced James to banish Lennox.
-A lengthy denunciation of Lennox was issued from Stirling Castle on 17 September 1582, citing his religion, association with the murderers of Henry Stuart, Lord Darnley (King James's father) and Regent Moray and Regent Lennox and his control over the royal household and international intrigue.
-Lennox stayed for a while at Dumbarton Castle.
-In December whilst travelling south from Berwick on Tweed, by chance near Northallerton he encountered the French ambassador, M. de la Mothe Fénelon, who was travelling northward to treat with the Gowrie Regime.
-In London the Scottish poet William Fowler pumped Lennox for information which he sent to Francis Walsingham.
+A lengthy denunciation of Lennox was issued from Stirling Castle on 17 September 1582 citing his religion, association with the murderers of Henry Stuart, Lord Darnley, Regent Moray, and Regent Lennox, his control over the royal household, and supposed role in international intrigue.

+Lennox stayed for a while at Dumbarton Castle and at Rothesay Castle.
+In December, while travelling south from Berwick on Tweed, by chance near Northallerton he encountered the French ambassador, Mothe Fénelon, who was travelling northward to treat with the Gowrie Regime.
+After Lennox had arrived in London, the Scottish poet William Fowler pumped him for information, which was sent on to the spy and politician Francis Walsingham.